-Born in England, Malcolm Robert Andrew McLaren was notable for combining visual and performing art, music, as well as an impresario, clothes designer and boutique owner, in an inventive and provocative way.
-He is best known as a promoter and manager of bands the New York Dolls and the Sex Pistols.
+Born in England, Malcolm Robert Andrew McLaren was notable for combining visual and performing art with music, as well as being an impresario, clothes designer, and boutique owner, in an inventive and provocative way.
+He is best known as a promoter and manager of the New York Dolls and the Sex Pistols.

-McLaren performed with acclaim as a solo artist, initially focusing on hip hop and world music and later diversifying into funk and disco.
-His first album, Duck Rock, spawned 2 top-10 singles: “Buffalo Gals” and “Double Dutch”.
+McLaren performed with acclaim as a solo artist, initially focusing on hip-hop and world music and later diversifying into funk and disco.
+His first album, Duck Rock, spawned two top-10 singles: “Buffalo Gals” and “Double Dutch”.

 Featured image via Vice.